 When you eat at Dyer’s, you’re eating history.

-The grease at Dyer’s Hambuger’s isn’t quite 100 years-old yet, but it might as well be.
-The burger store legend says that the burgers have been deep fried in the same grease since day one, and from what I can tell, it’s true.
+The grease at Dyer’s is more than a century old.
+Legend says that the burgers have been deep fried in the same grease since day one, and when the Memphis burger joint changed locations, that grease was transported by armored car.
+From what I can tell, it’s true.

-When the diner moved to Beale Street, the sacred grease came, too.
 Every time a new batch of grease is needed, some of the old grease is mixed in with it.
 Every night at closing time, the grease in the pan is covered with a lid.
 Every morning, the grease is strained and seasoned.
-Dyer’s is serious about the grease.
+Dyer’s is serious about the “Vitamin G”.

 If you’re going to put your stomach to the test, I’d recommend going during the day.
 Beale Street can get packed at night.
 Or, you could just wait until basketball season starts and grab a burger before or after a Tigers game in the company of dozens of people dressed in blue.